HydraMeshnet/developer-portal/api/api.md

-# DAC API
+# SSI API

-DAC's API consists of two main parts.
+SSI's API consists of two main parts.

 - DID document state reading and writing through [layer-1](glossary.md?id=Layer-1) and [layer-2](glossary.md?id=Layer-2).
 On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without touching the state.
 - Claim verification and issuance through [Authorities](glossary.md?id=Authority), [Inspectors](glossary.md?id=Inspector) and [Verifiers](glossary.md?id=Verifier)